1technophile/OpenMQTTGateway/docs/use/rf.md

 RTL_433 library can only receive data, RCSwitch, PiLight, RF2 can receive and transmit.
 :::

+## Common parameters accross modules

+### Change default frequency (SX127X and CC1101)

+The frequency can be can changed by sending an MQTT message or through the WebUI.
+Parameter is `frequency` and valid values are 300-348 Mhz, 387-464Mhz and 779-928Mhz.
+Actual frequency support will depend on your board

+`home/OpenMQTTGateway/commands/MQTTtoRF/config {"frequency":315.026}`

+Note that with CC1101 this frequency will be used as the default sending frequency.

+### Changing Active Receiver Modules

+Switching of the active transceiver (RTL_433 receiver only) module is available between the RF, RF2, and (RTL_433 or Pilight) gateway modules, allowing for changing of signal decoders without redeploying the OpenMQTTGateway package.
+Sending a JSON message to the command topic will change the active transceiver module.

+To enable the RF gateway module send a json message to the RF gateway module command subject with the key being 'active', and any value.
+The value at this time is ignored.

+1 - PiLight
+2 - RF
+3 - RTL_433
+4 - RF2

+Example to receive from the RF gateway:
+`mosquitto_pub -t "home/OpenMQTTGateway/commands/MQTTtoRF/config" -m '{"active":2}'`

+The active receiver can also be changed with the WebUI.

+The OpenMQTTGateway RFtoMQTT status message contains a key `active` which is the current active receiver module.

 ## RTL_433 device decoders

 This feature is only available on a ESP32 based device with a supported transceiver connected due to the resource requirements of the rtl_433 device decoders.
 At the present time only Pulse Position Modulation (OOK_PPM), Pulse Width Modulation (OOK_PWM) and  Pulse Manchester Zero Bit (OOK_PULSE_MANCHESTER_ZEROBIT) based decoders are available.